 As marketing technologist recruiters, we’ve watched marketing budgets grow substantially almost across the board in recent years, in large part to take advantage of the rapidly growing suite of powerful marketing tools and technologies.

-This year, investments into MarTech are poised to grow even further.
+Investments into MarTech are poised to grow even further in the near future.

 You’re probably spending more than ever on new technology for your marketing team.
 But are you sure you’re getting the maximum ROI?

 Imagine your car was underperforming or just broken down in some way.
 You could walk into an auto parts store to get some tools to fix it; but you wouldn’t just grab a random assortment for checkout and hope that you picked the right ones (at least, I’d hope not).

 Instead, you’d rely on experience and guidance to make sure you’re making the right purchases.

 Perhaps you’re a car person yourself; you know the kind of tool you need so you just do a little research online to make sure you’re getting a quality version at a reasonable price.
 If you’re not so handy, maybe you consult with a mechanic or someone at the store to analyze your problem, determine the right tools to fix it, and choose the best options off the shelf.